Shinto: Kami

-In Japan, kami have been venerated since prehistory.
-During the Yayoi period they were regarded as being formless and invisible, later coming to be depicted anthropomorphically under Buddhist influence.
-Now, statues of the kami are known as shinzo.
-Kami are usually associated with a specific place, often a prominent landscape feature such as a waterfall, mountain, large rock, or distinctive tree.
-Physical objects or places in which the kami are believed to have a presence are termed shintai; objects inhabited by the kami that are placed in the shrine are known as go-shintai.
+Kami have been venerated since prehistory.
+During the Yayoi period they were deemed formless and invisible, but came to be depicted anthropomorphically under Buddhist influence.
+Modern statues of the kami are known as shinzo.
+Kami are usually associated with a specific place, often a prominent landscape feature such as a waterfall, mountain, large rock, or tree.
+Physical objects or places in which the kami have a presence are termed shintai; objects inhabited by the kami that are placed in the shrine are known as go-shintai.
 Objects commonly chosen for this purpose include mirrors, swords, stones, beads, and inscribed tablets.
 These go-shintai are concealed from the view of visitors, and may be hidden inside boxes so that even the priests do not know what they look like.

-Kami are deemed capable of both benevolent and destructive deeds; if warnings about good conduct are ignored, the kami can mete out punishment, often illness or sudden death, called shinbatsu.
+Kami are capable of both benevolent and destructive deeds; if warnings about good conduct are ignored, the kami can mete out punishment, often illness or sudden death, called shinbatsu.
 Some kami, referred to as the magatsuhi-no-kami or araburu kami, are regarded as malevolent and destructive.
 Offerings and prayers are given to the kami to gain their blessings and to dissuade them from destructive actions.
 Shinto seeks to cultivate and ensure a harmonious relationship between humans and the kami and thus with the natural world.
 More localised kami may be subject to feelings of intimacy and familiarity from members of the local community that are not directed towards more widespread kami like Amaterasu.
 The kami of a particular community is referred to it as their ujigami, while that of a particular house is the yashikigami.